 We applaud Eurex’s move to roll out passive liquidity protection in EURO STOXX 50 Index options starting 10 October.
+Eurex’s PLP, or an asymmetric speed bump, remains an effective form of liquidity protection in certain options markets.
 Three years after the exchange unveiled PLP, competition at the top of the order book has increased and liquidity has improved.
-In fact, we encourage Eurex to expand it to other options classes, namely fixed income options.
+Accordingly, we encourage Eurex to expand it to other options classes, namely fixed income options.

 This is precisely the type of scenario that passive liquidity protection (PLP) was designed for.
 A (short) delay that the exchange applies to the processing of aggressing orders, PLP is aimed at levelling the structural disadvantage faced by liquidity providers.